 Unlike the GH5s, the K-1 has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH5s provides a higher video resolution than the K-1.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5s provides a higher video resolution than the K-1.
 It can shoot video footage at 4K/60p, while the Pentax is limited to 1080/60i.

 Feature comparison: Panasonic GH5s vs Pentax K-1

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GH5s has an electronic viewfinder (3680k dots), while the K-1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Panasonic GH5s and Pentax K-1 along with similar information for a selection of comparators.

 |Panasonic GH5s»||3680||n||3.2||1620||swivel||Y||8000||12.0||n||n||Panasonic GH5s|

 |Canon 5D Mark IV« »||optical||Y||3.2||1620||fixed||Y||8000||7.0||n||n||Canon 5D Mark IV|

 |Olympus E-M1 II« »||2360||n||3.0||1037||swivel||Y||8000||18.0||n||Y||Olympus E-M1 II|